 Recommended FREE Camping Areas on BLM land nearest to Zion NP

-Dispersed camping is allowed on public land for a period not to exceed 14 days within a 28 consecutive day period.
-The 28 day period begins when a camper initially occupies a specific location on public lands.
-The 14-day limit may be reached either through a number of separate visits or through 14 days of continuous overnight occupation during the 28 day period.
+Dispersed camping is allowed on public land for a period not to exceed 14 days within a 28-consecutive-day period.
+The 28-day period begins when a camper initially occupies a specific location on public lands.
+The 14-day limit may be reached either through several separate visits or through 14 days of continuous overnight occupation during the 28 days.

-After the 14th day of occupation, the camper must move outside of a 25 mile radius of the previous location until the 29th day since the initial occupation.
+After the 14th day of occupation, the camper must move outside of a 25-mile radius of the previous location until the 29th day of the initial occupation.

 As shown on the map below, there are five well-known FREE camping areas within an easy drive from Zion NP.
 Of these, Smithsonian Butte is now off-limits for the casual camper (reasons described below).
 The others are: